Location.com logo

 Staff Competence

-Feedback indicates a mix of experiences with staff competence, with some customers praising specific vets like Dr. G and Dr. Byrd, while others criticized Dr. Padgett for poor care and communication.
+Feedback is mixed regarding staff competence, with some praising specific vets like Dr. G and Dr. Byrd, while others criticize Dr. Padgett for poor care and communication.

 Customer Service

-Many reviews highlight issues with customer service, including long wait times, poor communication, and billing problems, leading to frustration among clients.
+Many customers reported issues with customer service, including long wait times, lack of communication, and rude staff, particularly at the front desk.

 Care Quality

-While some customers report positive experiences with the care their pets received, others express concerns about the quality of care, including misdiagnoses and lack of empathy from staff.
+While some customers appreciated the compassionate care their pets received, others expressed concerns about the quality of care, including misdiagnoses and a focus on upselling services.

 • LP